Mo-Shoba/Movie_Recommender_System/README.md

   <img src="https://github.com/Mo-Shoba/Movie_Recommender_System/blob/main/Images/charlesdeluvio-jtmwD4i4v1U-unsplash.jpg" alt="logo" width="400" height="auto" />
   <h1>"So, What to Watch Next?"

-  Creating Movie Recommendation Engines</h1>
+  Creating Movie Recommendation Engines with Streamlit WebApp Deployment</h1>

   <p>
-    Creating recommendation engines based on genre, similar users and a hybrid of the two
+    Creating recommendation engines based on genre, similar users and a hybrid of the two and then deployin them on a Netflix clone WebApp
   </p>